 |Offering of Investments||4||5|

 |Platforms & Tools||4||4.5|

 Beginner traders prefer City Index over Plus500.
 City Index offers high-quality market research and news.
 It has an impressive learning center with forex education, webinars, and beginner trading videos.
 City Index is a good choice for both professional and inexperienced traders.

 Plus500 does not provide educational materials.
 It is a premium choice for professional traders, as it has excellent platforms and tools.
 It provides some trading tools, including an economic calendar.
 Plus500 is a good choice for professional traders.

 The minimum initial deposit at Plus500 is €100, while at City Index is £50.00.
 The average EUR/USD spread at Plus500 is 0.6, while at City Index is 1.1.
 Both brokers follow a transparent fee policy.

 Both brokerage firms offer access to leading forex pairs, including EUR/USD.
 City Index has 65 currency pairs, while Plus500 has 50 available pairs.
 City Index offers 4500 CFDs, while Plus500 has 2033 available CFDs.

 Plus500 has a comprehensive portfolio with a proprietary platform, a web, and a desktop platform.
 It offers limited educational data and tools.
 Plus500 has a professional mobile app with standard watch lists and alerts.
 Its platforms are difficult to learn by new traders.

-Plus500 and City Index are leading brokerage firms in 2021.
+Plus500 and City Index are leading brokerage firms.
 Both have strengths and weaknesses depending on your trading experience.
 Plus500 is an excellent choice for professionals as it has premium platforms and tools.
 City Index is a better choice for new traders, as it offers useful learning and research tools.